haecker-felix/Gradio/README.md

   <img alt="demo_img" src="http://i.imgur.com/hjY07F8.png">
 </p>

-Note: **Everything you can see here, is WIP!
+**Everything you can see here, is WIP!
 Feel free to test the gradio_6 branch, but expect unfinished features and many bugs!
 Everything is actually WIP**

 I know the current development is a bit slow, but I'm a bit busy the last days...